 A four-semester post-baccalaureate program designed to provide advanced training in the biochemical and bioinformatic sciences and prepare students for a career in research.

-This is a two-year thesis-requiring program for the study of biochemistry and bioinformatics leading to a Master of Science degree in Biochemistry and Bioinformatics.
+This is a two-year thesis-requiring program for the study of biochemistry and bioinformatics leading to a Master of Science degree in Biochemistry and Applied Bioinformatics.

 The program is designed to improve the academic credentials and scientific research experience of graduates.
 Our distinctive program emphasizes student development in five areas (coursework, laboratory skills, independent thought, presentation skills, and personal growth), allows students to broaden and strengthen their academic foundation, and equips students with basic and advanced lab and bioinformatics skills for a career in academic or industrial research.